panoply/syncify/readme.md

 </summary>
 <p>

-The `themes` option refers to theme ids your store contains.
-This option is an object type which uses key > value mappings.
-The theme keys represent a unique target name, this can be anything you like.
-The `key` value will be used by the CLI to reference the specific theme.
-The `value` should be the theme `id` which you can find acquire within your Shopify dashboard.
+The `themes` option refers to theme ids the store contains.
+This option is an object type which uses **key** > **value** mappings.
+The theme **keys** represent a unique target name, this can be any alpha numeric value.
+The **key** value will be used by the CLI as target names.
+The **value** should be the theme id.

 </p>
 </details>

 ## Dirs

 The `dirs` option allows you to define custom base directories.
-In Syncify, `dirs` refers to the name of directories which are relative to the root of your project.
+In Syncify, `dirs` refers to a directory name which is relative to the root of your project.
 You cannot define multi-level directories (eg: `some/dir`) or reverse paths (eg: `../dir`).
-The directories should preface folders contained from the root directory only.
+This option accepts string values only.

 ```json
 {